 It’s more a matter of where you harvest seeds from than how.
-The best practice is to choose your healthiest best growing plants to ensure strong virile seeds.
+The best practice is to choose your healthiest best-growing plants to ensure strong virile seeds.
 This cultivation will provide your garden with better and better plants each year.

 As for the collection itself.
 Use sharp clean scissors to separate the seed pods and then shake the seeds off into a paper envelope.
-Plastic and glass container don’t work well because they prevent seeds from airing out the moisture in them.
+Plastic and glass containers don’t work well because they prevent seeds from airing out the moisture in them.
 This is essential for their good preservation, as moisture can lead to mould or other potential problems, like premature germination.